MarkosMuche/gke_django/README.md

 # Setting Up GKE for Django App

+This is a very simple implementation of deploying a django application on GKE.
+I think this one is perfect to learn to do it.

 This guide will walk you through setting up a Google Kubernetes Engine (GKE) cluster for a Django application.

 ## 1. Create a GKE Cluster